 \section{NON-STATIONARY ENERGY IN $f$(Riemann) THEORIES}

-Dain \cite{Dain} introduced the concept of non-stationary energy for time-symmetric initial data in General Relativity for vacuum asymptotically flat spacetimes.
+Dain \cite{Dain} introduced the concept of non-stationary energy for the time-symmetric initial data in General Relativity for vacuum asymptotically flat spacetimes.
 That definition is based on the notion of approximate Killing initial data (KID), which is to be defined below.
 Dain's invariant was extended to the time-asymmetric case in \cite{Kroon1}, and for asymptotically non-flat spacetimes in \cite{Altas1}, where another definition based on the time-evolution equations was given.
 In \cite{Altas2} the construction was extended to non-vacuum spacetimes.

 Let us briefly recap Dain's construction as it is not widely known and involves several subtle steps.
 Let the constraint covector be ${\bf \Phi}:=(\Phi_{0},\Phi_{i})$ and ${\bf D}{\bf \Phi}$ be its linearization about a given solution initial solution.
-Then, ${\bf D\Phi}^{*}$ is the formal adjoint of the linearized constraint map that acts on the lapse and shift-vector.
-A crucial tool in the construction of Dain's invariant is the Bartnik's operator ${\cal {P}}$ defined as \cite{Bartnik}
+Then, ${\bf D\Phi}^{*}$ is the formal adjoint of the linearized constraint map that acts on the lapse and shift vector.
+A crucial tool in the construction of Dain's invariant is Bartnik's operator ${\cal {P}}$ defined as \cite{Bartnik}

 of which the formal adjoint is

 If one uses the densitized versions of the constraints, one must also rescale the Bartnik's operator as